patbcole117/tinyC2/README.txt

 17. The DB responds with a job.
 18. The job is forwarded to the Dispatcher.
 19. The job is forwarded to the Node's Inbound Channel.
 20. The job is forwarded to the Beacon over a CommsPackage.
+The beacon will execute the job and package the result into the next hello message.
 21 - 24.
 This is identical to steps 1 - 4.
 Except the Beacon's hello message now
     contains the result of the job from step 20.
 25. The database returns a result; implying the beacon is registered.